About This Course

 - community-based folklore and arts projects management

-It is intended for those who already have a degree, preferably in the area of Arts or the Sciences.
-Applicants to the Higher Diploma in Arts would not normally have studied the relevant subject to Honours Degree level previously.
+It is intended for those who already have a 3 or 4 year primary degree, preferably in the area of Arts or the Sciences, and who wish to study the subject Folklore intensively over one academic year.
+The Higher Diploma in Arts is a conversion programme and applicants would not normally have studied the relevant subject to Honours Degree level previously.

 Fees and Costs